k77torpedo/ForgeAndUnity/README.md

 ![Server-To-Server](https://raw.githubusercontent.com/k77torpedo/ForgeAndUnity/master/Documentation/ForgeAndUnity%20Server2Server.jpeg "Server-To-Server")
 In order for `NetworkBehaviors` and especially Players to move across server-instances we need Server-To-Server communication so that if a Player in 'Server A' moves to 'Server B' the data of the Player can be properly transmitted.

 How do servers communicate with each other you might ask?
 The answer to that would be very simple: all servers play their own little Forge-Game to transmit information with each other where one server is the host (the `MasterNode`) and the other servers are the clients.
-The `NetworkSceneManager` for this is located on `NodeManager.MasterManager`.
+The `NetworkSceneManager` for this game is located on `NodeManager.MasterManager`.

 Additionally, if you look at the `NodeService`-Script that is currently used for Server-To-Server communication you will find that it is just a simple `NetworkBehavior` instantiated like any other on the game that the servers are playing with each other.